wdporter/i-am-that-vuepress/39-by-itself-nothing-has-existence/readme.md

 **M:**&ensp;To know that consciousness and its content are but reflections, changeful and transient, is the focussing of the real.
-The refusal to see the snake in the rope is the necessary condition for seeïng the rope.
+The refusal to see the snake in the rope is the necessary condition for seeing the rope.

 **Q:**&ensp;Only necessary or also sufficient?